junsupan/junsupan.github.io/_pages/research.md

 ## Working Paper

+**"Missing Financial Data: Filling the Tensor Blanks"** with Andrii Babii, Eric Ghysels, and Jiaxi Li

-**"High-Dimensional Dynamic Portfolio Selection with Machine Learning"**
+**"Dynamic Portfolio Selection with Regularization"**

 ## Work in Progress